HoboChen/hoboreadpapers/distributed-system/03-raft.md

 1. log replication
 1. safety

+The key safety for Raft is the State Machine Safety Property:

+1. Election Safety
+2. Leader Append-Only
+3. Log Matching
+4. Leader Completeness
+4. State Machine Safety

 #### Raft Basics

-A raft cluster contains several servers; five is a typical number, which allows the system to tolerate two failures.
+A raft cluster contains several servers; **5** is a typical number, which allows the system to tolerate two failures.
 At any time, each server is in one of the states:

 1. leader